(As adopted by the Membership September 20, 2000 revised January 2005, October 2006, October 2013, October 2023)

 - The National Specialty Parade of Titleholders shall recognize all ACDCA recognized titles.

 - Each year’s Convention Coordinator will include some sort of health clinic at the Specialty.
-(Enacted 1987 AB)
+(Enacted 1987 AB) (Discuss feasibility)

 - Any special events proposed by the hosting Specialty Coordinators must have prior approval by the National Show Committee Chair and the Board.

 - A Versatility competition shall be offered at each National Specialty (Enacted 2006AM).
+A Versatility Champion will be awarded at each Specialty with a sponsored buckle or if no sponsor, a plaque will be awarded (Enacted 2022 AM)

 - The Board shall have discretion to advance National Specialty Convention expenses as required and requested by the hosts.
 All incoming checks shall be payable to the ACDCA.